yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-as-Differential-Manifold/2019-03-11-Lie-Group-as-Differential-Manifold.md

 > Side note (from [[USTC](http://staff.ustc.edu.cn/~wangzuoq/Courses/16F-Manifolds/Notes/Lec12.pdf)]):
 >
 > Not every smooth manifold admits a Lie group structure.
-For example, the only spheres that admit a Lie group structure are $S _ 0$, $S _ 1$ and $S _ 3$; among all the compact $2$-dimensional surfaces the only one admits a Lie group structure is a torus $T _ 2 = S _ 1\times S _ 1$. **So whenever you see I draw a sphere as a Lie group, just imagine there is a tiny hole on it where you cannot see.
+For example, the only spheres that admit a Lie group structure are $S _ 0$, $S _ 1$ and $S _ 3$; among all the compact $2$-dimensional surfaces the only one admits a Lie group structure is a torus $T _ 2 = S _ 1\times S _ 1$. **So whenever you see I draw a sphere as a Lie group, please imagine there is a tiny hole on it where you cannot see.
 A sphere is must easier to draw than a torus.**
 >
 > There are many constraints for a manifold to be a Lie group.
 For example, a Lie group must be analytic manifold, and the tangent bundle of a Lie group is always trivial: $TG \simeq G \times \R^n​$.